Everything You Need to Know About the Benefits of a Standing Fan; The Noise, Energy Consumption, the Best Place.

 Cost = (0.05 kW) × (8 hours) × (£0.00).24/kWh) cost = £0.096

-From our example, running the fan overnight for 8 hours would cost about £0.096 (9.6 cents).
+Based on our example, running the fan overnight for 8 hours would cost about £0.096 (9.6 cents).
 Please note that this is a simplified calculation that does not take into account possible fluctuations in electricity prices, fan performance, or other factors that may affect costs.
 The use of more fans or the use of fans with higher power consumption would also increase the costs accordingly.

 For a more accurate estimation, the specific energy consumption of the fan and local electricity tariffs can be included in the calculations.